FrancineMADOH/The-Memory-Game/readme.md

 1. Open the index.html file in the browser and have fun.
 2. Restart the game by refreshing the page content

+## Where to play ?

+This app has been deployed on `https://memorygame.isfranny.net`